 Based on this explanation, it is known that the main problem of cockfighting is not the act of cockfighting, but the gambling practice.
 On the one hand, cockfighting hobbyists must channel their cockfighting hobby.
 So far, the means of channelling the hobby of cockfighting is only through gambling, so that cockfighting is attached to gambling.
 Therefore, to overcome cockfighting gambling, cockfighting must be placed as a hobby and must be separated from gambling.
 Thus, there must be a means of channelling the hobby of cockfighting that is free from gambling.
 There must be unique places that organize cockfighting without gambling that are open to the public - except for specific age groups, for example, 17 years old and under - so that the public can provide supervision of the implementation of cockfighting without gambling.
-Means of channelling the hobby of cockfighting without gambling.
+Means of channelling the hobby of cockfighting without gambling can be in the form of chicken agility contests and chicken beauty contests.